 Repurchase Agreements.
-The Fund may invest in repurchase agreements.
+Each Fund may invest in repurchase agreements.
 A repurchase agreement is a transaction in which the Fund purchases a security from a bank or recognized securities dealer and simultaneously commits to resell that security to a bank or dealer at an agreed upon date and price reflecting a market rate of interest, unrelated to the coupon rate or the maturity of the purchased security.
 While it is not possible to eliminate all risks from these transactions (particularly the possibility of a decline in the market value of the underlying securities, as well as delays and costs to the Fund if the other party to the repurchase agreement defaults), it is the policy of the Fund to limit repurchase transactions to primary dealers and banks whose creditworthiness has been reviewed and found satisfactory by the Advisor.
 Repurchase agreements maturing in more than seven days are considered illiquid for purposes of the Fund's investment limitations.

 Restricted Securities.
 Restricted securities are securities that may not be sold to the public without registration under the 1933 Act or an exemption from registration.
-The Fund is subject to an investment limitation on the purchase of illiquid securities.
+Each Fund is subject to an investment limitation on the purchase of illiquid securities.
 Restricted securities, including securities eligible for re-sale pursuant to Rule 144A under the 1933 Act, that are determined to be liquid are not subject to this limitation.
 This determination is to be made by the Advisor pursuant to guidelines adopted by the Board of Trustees.
-Under these guidelines, the Advisor will consider the frequency of trades and quotes for the security, the number of dealers in, and potential purchasers for, the securities, dealer undertakings to make a market in the security and the nature of the security and of the marketplace trades.
-In purchasing such restricted securities, the Fund intends to purchase securities that are exempt from registration under Rule 144A.
+Under these guidelines, the Advisor will consider the frequency of trades and quotes for the security, the number of dealers in, and potential purchasers for, the securities, dealer undertakings to make a market in the security and the nature of the securities, each Fund intends to purchase securities that are exempt from registration under Rule 144A.

 Reverse Repurchase Agreements.
-The Fund may enter into reverse repurchase agreements in accordance with its investment restrictions.
+Each Fund may enter into reverse repurchase agreements in accordance with its investment restrictions.
 Pursuant to such agreements, the Fund would sell portfolio securities to financial institutions such as banks and broker-dealers, and agree to repurchase them at a mutually agreed-upon date and price.
-At the time the Fund enters into a reverse repurchase agreement, it will place in a segregated custodial account asset such as U.S. Government securities or other liquid, high grade debt securities, generally rated in one of the three highest ratings categories, consistent with the Fund's investment restrictions having a value at least equal to the repurchase price (including accrued interest) and will subsequently monitor the account to ensure that such equivalent value is maintained.
+A fund may enter into reverse repurchase agreements or similar financing transactions, if the fund: (i) complies with the asset coverage requirements of section 18, and combines the aggregate amount of indebtedness associated with all reverse repurchase agreements or similar financing transactions with the aggregate amount of any other senior securities representing indebtedness when calculating the asset coverage ratio; or (ii) Treats all reverse repurchase agreements or similar financing transactions as derivatives transactions for all purposes.
 Reverse repurchase agreements involve the risk that the market value of the securities sold by the Fund may decline below the price at which it is obligated to repurchase the securities.

 Reverse repurchase agreements are considered to be borrowings by the Fund under the 1940 Act.
-The Fund will not engage in reverse repurchase transactions if such transactions, combined with any other borrowings, exceed 33-1/3% of its assets.
+The Fund will not engage in reverse repurchase transactions if such transactions, combined with any other borrowings, exceed 33- 1/3% of its assets.